friend1ws/nanomonsv/README.md

 > ##### For use of SSW Library
 > Since version 0.2.0, nanomonsv can be executed without SSW Library.
 When users want to use SSW Library, create the libssw.so and add the path to the LD_LIBRARY_PATH environment variable.
 Please refer the **How to use the Python wrapper ssw_lib.py** section in the [SSW Library](https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library) repository page.

+> ##### For use of racon
+> Since version 0.3.0, we support racon for the step where generating consensus sequence and get single-base resolution breakpoints. racon may become the default instead of mafft in the future.

 ### For advanced use (`insert_classify` command)
 `bwa`, `minimap2`, `bedtools` and `RepeatMasker` are required to be installed and these pathese are added to the running environment.